Yvette-Ibarra/Individual-Project/README.md

 #### Key Findings
 * 4.86% of the patient population has suffered a stroke
 * Patients wih heart disease have a larger increase in stroke rate than patients with hypertension
 * The patients age is a driver of stroke

-#### Takeaways
-* Top Model did not perform as expected, possible reason is data in imbalanced

-#### Recommendation
+# Recommendation
+* Help patients control medical conditions to reduce the chances of stroke
+* Give patients the tools and guidance to treat heart conditions
+* Encourage patients to keep track of their blood pressure and take appropriate medication when needed

 In order to improve model more data collection and health information such as:

-* The patients  family history of stroke or heart disease
+* Patients family history of stroke or heart disease
 * Demographics of the patients

 ___
 ___